Information Description, Storage and Retrieval

 Calculation formula of final grade

-The Project component results from the practical evaluation and can be obtained:
+The Projects component is the result of the practical evaluation and can be obtained:

 - completing three practical assignments according to the proposed scripts;